 After the point that all hope was lost, Joyce Smith was called into the room to say goodbye to her son.
 Joyce began to pray over her son’s body – a scene you will need a whole truck-load of tissues to make it through.
 Miraculously, John’s heart began to beat!
 Over the next 48 hours John disproved every assumption that his brain and organ function would be forever in a grave and compromised state.

-The movie was certainly an emotional roller-coaster and I found myself lost in its main story line, as much as the carefully woven undertones of the struggles John faced with his adoption, and the many challenges Joyce and Brian faced in the aftermath of their son’s tragedy.
+The movie was certainly an emotional roller-coaster and I found myself lost in its main story line, as much as the carefully woven undertones of the struggles John faced with his adoption, the many challenges Joyce and Brian faced in the aftermath of their son’s tragedy, and the sacrifice of love in motherhood.

 In Her Words